mieweb/docs/content/functions/portal-management/applicant-portal.md

 **Order Picklist**: Any questionnaires being used for the Applicant Portal must fall within an order picklist.
 Work with the Deployment Consultant(s) to ensure an order picklist is configured, listing each questionnaire needed for the Applicant Portal.

-**Applicant Portal PO Chart Tab**: Customizations to the Applicant Portal can be done through the Applicant Portal chart tab of the Provider Organization (PO), as needed.
+**Applicant Portal EO Chart Tab**: Customizations to the Applicant Portal can be done through the Applicant Portal chart tab of the Provider Organization (PO), as needed.
 It is through the Applicant Portal chart tab that users with the appropriate permissions may configure the portal components.
 The portal URL suffix will be provided from this tab, as well, which will be appended to the production database base URL and distributed for use.

 **Tasking**: It is important to discuss and determine any tasklist events needing triggered whenever applicants register and submit information via the Applicant Portal.